buck-co/save-async/README.md

     ```

 3. **Generate and Store a Unique Serializable Guid**
     <br>Ensure that your class has a globally unique identifier (a GUID for short).
-Use `GameState.GetSerializableGuid()` to make sure that your MonoBehaviours and other classes can be identified when being saved and loaded.
+Use `SaveManager.GetSerializableGuid()` to make sure that your MonoBehaviours and other classes can be identified when being saved and loaded.
     ```csharp
     [SerializeField, HideInInspector] byte[] m_guidBytes;
     public Guid Guid => new(m_guidBytes);
-    void OnValidate() => GameState.GetSerializableGuid(ref m_guidBytes);
+    void OnValidate() => SaveManager.GetSerializableGuid(ref m_guidBytes);
     ```

-4. **Register Your Object with `GameState`**
+4. **Register Your Object with `SaveManager`**
-    <br>Register the object with `GameState`.
+    <br>Register the object with `SaveManager`.
 Generally it's best to do this in your `Awake` method or during initialization.
-Make sure you do this before calling any save or load methods in the GameState class or your saveables won't be picked up!
+Make sure you do this before calling any save or load methods in the SaveManager class or your saveables won't be picked up!
     ```csharp
     void Awake()
     {
-        GameState.RegisterSaveable(this);
+        SaveManager.RegisterSaveable(this);
     }
     ```